tj-guruvelli/tj-guruvelli/README.md

 - 👀 I’m interested in Data Science, Cloud Technology, DevOps, Cybersecurity, Web Development, Automotive, and AI
 - 📫 How to reach me: gguruve@clemson.edu
 - 🏋🏽‍♂️ Hobbies: Weightlifting, Listening to music, Investing, Racing, Tennis, and Ping Pong 🎶🏓
-- 🎓 Current Junior at the Clemson University: Computer Science Major Minoring in Cybersecurity
+- 🎓 Junior Computer Science Major at the Clemson University Minoring in Cybersecurity
 - ⚡ Fun fact: I've lived in more than 10 states